mivodu/nd064_c3_project/README.md

 'page clicks' : Count how often every (sub)page is called.
 This might give an indication, which pages are outdated or need to be updated.
 It might help our marketing to adapt prices or better advertisement (e.g. if a page is often called but the offered articels are not bought by the customer)

 ## Create a Dashboard to measure our SLIs
-*DONE:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ![Image](answer-img/Grafana_Dashboard.PNG)